-AQUATIC HABITAT PROTECTION PERMIT # 23/24-PAFMA-SAKAW-AHPP # 01
+AQUATIC HABITAT PROTECTION PERMIT # 25/26-PAFMA- SAKÂW-AHPP01

-Pursuant to Section 38 (5) of The Environmental Management and Protection Act, 2010 (EMPA), authorization is hereby granted to Sakâw Askiy Management Inc. and/or its shareholders to construct, maintain, reclaim road crossings, and remove beaver dams/blockages on water courses identified in the Ministry of Environment approved operating plan or as identified on the ground as part of road construction work.
-This authorization does not release the proponent from obtaining additional approvals that may be required under any federal or provincial legislation.
+Pursuant to Section 38 (5)(c) of The Environmental Management and Protection Act, 2010 (EMPA), this permit authorizes Sakaw Askiy Management Inc. and/or its shareholders for the construction, maintenance, and reclamation of crossings, as well as the removal of beaver dams/blockages on water courses identified in the operating plan approved by the Ministry.
+This approval applies to crossings identified on the ground during road construction work.
+This permit does not release the proponent from obtaining additional approvals that may be required under any federal or provincial legislation.